The Best Time to Visit Nepal for Activities

 You may also have other preferences like the visibility of the sky which affects flight safety and temperature especially if you are doing the Everest helicopter Tour.

-Some seasons may favor your preferences whereas some others may not.
+Some seasons may favor your preferences whereas others may not.
 Therefore, first and foremost, let’s learn about the different seasons in Nepal.

 Seasons in Nepal

 How many seasons are there?
 Four.
-That would be your answer if you are a westerner.
+That would be your answer if you are a Westerner.
 If you are from a place where there are not just four seasons, you will not be surprised that there are broadly five seasons in Nepal.
 They are spring, summer, monsoon, autumn, and winter.
 You need to know what these seasons mean for you in Nepal before you decide which season is favorable for you.
 So for your best time to visit Nepal?
 Here we go:

 This season runs from early May to late May.
-The end of cold winter marks the beginning of this season whereas the season ends paving way for hot summer.
+The end of cold winter marks the beginning of this season whereas the season ends paving the way for hot summer.
 The season is the time of vegetation.
 Blooming flowers, shining green trees, and thick bushes are the attractions of this season.
 You can expect a mild climate during this season.
 The sky is clear with visibility favorable for flights.
 The season, being a transition from cold to hot is pleasant and fit for tourists since most of the activities expected by tourists are viable during this season.
-The season is popular for the expedition on Mount Everest and other mountains of the Himalayas.
-Not just expedition, but also trekking, sightseeing, observing culture and festivals along with adventure activities like paragliding, bungee jumping, rafting, canyoning, among others, are feasible during this time of year.
+The season is popular for the expedition to Mount Everest and other mountains of the Himalayas.
+Not just expeditions, but also trekking, sightseeing, observing culture and festivals along with adventure activities like paragliding, bungee jumping, rafting, and canyoning, among others, are feasible during this time of year.

 Monsoon is a unique season on the list.
 It runs from July to August.
 Actually, summer and Monsoon are so blended with each other that a person cannot distinguish one from the other.
 Rainfall caused by the clouds from the Bay of Bengal is the characteristic feature of this season.
 Flooding and landslides are possible hazards during this season.
 Visibility is poor during this time period of the year.
 However, it does not rain all the time during Summer as well as Monsoon, contrary to the common belief that these seasons are unfit because of the rain.
-Treks in the rainshadow region, the short treks, and short hikes which are possible in Summer are also possible in Monsoon.
+Treks in the rainshadow region, short treks, and short hikes which are possible in Summer are also possible in Monsoon.

 Autumn is the season that follows the monsoon.
 It starts in early September and ends in late November.
 The air is dry during this season.
 So the visibility is strong.
 Especially, it is the season of festivals.
 Three major Nepali festivals, Dashain, Tihar, and Chhath, are celebrated in this season.
-Most of the tourist activities are viable during this season, including expedition, trekking, hiking, sightseeing, observing festivals, and adventure activities.
+Most of the tourist activities are viable during this season, including expeditions, trekking, hiking, sightseeing, observing festivals, and adventure activities.
 Autumn is as favorable as Spring for a diverse set of tourist activities.
 If you are a tourist with multiple interests, these seasons are for you.

 Early December brings winter to Nepal which continues until late April.
-Snowfall is common in the Himalayans and mountains reason of this season.
+Snowfall is common in the Himalayas and mountains reason of this season.
 Visibility may not be always clear because of dense fog in various places of the country.
 However, fog is not a problem in many places like Kathmandu since the days are sunny and visibility is strong most of the time.
 Hence, short treks are possible during this season.
 Such short treks include the Langtang trek and the Poon Hill trek.

 Activities and Seasons Favoring Them